AI-SDC/SACRO-Viewer/DEVELOPERS.md

 Also recommended: Windows Terminal: https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701

-You should reboot after installing all this, because windows.
+You should reboot after installing all this, because Windows.

 Note: just commands will only work inside git-bash shell by default, as they assume bash